spdx/spdx-3-model/model/Dataset/Properties/sensors.md

 ## Summary

-The field describes what sensors where used for collecting the data (if any sensors were used)
+The field describes what sensors were used for collecting the data (if any sensors were used).

 ## Description